 What about the Reddit API?

 Reddit has its own API designed to let developers interact in lots of useful ways with the Reddit site.
 It’s a great resource and every dev interested in scraping Reddit should be familiar with what it offers.
-So why should you use Apify to scrape Reddit rather than use the Reddit API?
+So why should you use a Reddit web scraper rather than use the Reddit API?

 Here are just some reasons you might not want to use the official API:

 - Reddit requires you to be authenticated to scrape the Reddit website with their API.
 Apify doesn't require you to even have a Reddit account.